drioemgaoin/IdentityServerGetStarted/Readme.md

 - Access Token
 - Refresh Token

 ## Access Token
-An access token is sent by a client on behalf of a user to a resources server in order to use one of their resource.
+An access token is sent by a client on behalf of a user to a resource owner in order to use one of its resource.
 It is a simple JSON Web Token (JWT) which contains information about the authorized user.
 It is a base64 encoded information so with a base64 decoder we can have the access token information in plain text.
 It has a limited lifetime, which is defined by the authorization server.

-It is signed by the Authorization Server so the resource server can ensure that this access token has not been altered.
+It is signed by the Authorization Server so the resource owner can ensure that this access token has not been altered.
 The resource API should always validate the access token using a public key (this public key can be retrieved by using endpoints of OpenID Connect)

 It is composed in 3 parts separated by point:
 1. **Header**	        : it contains information about the encryption used so anyone that needs to verify the token know how to do that properly.